 He has been a pinnacle for the company after taking the helm of office last year, amid all turmoils going around.

 Earlier this week, Uber acquired dockless bike-sharing company Jump.
 Yesterday’s announcement includes addressing Washington residents who can now reserve and pay for Jump bikes via Uber’s app.

-Uber Rent, if goes well in San Francisco, is expected to be brought in other cities of Getaround’s operation.
-These include Boston, Portland, New Jersey and Washington.
-Sam Zaid, CEO of Getaround said that they are a ‘much more mature company’ than Jump, which means there’s no possibility of an acquisition by Uber, but only collaboration.
+If it goes well in San Francisco, Uber Rent is expected to be brought to other cities of Getaround’s operation.
+These include Boston, Portland, New Jersey, and Washington.
+Sam Zaid, CEO of Getaround, said that they are a ‘much more mature company’ than Jump, which means there’s no possibility of an acquisition by Uber, but only collaboration.

 As for public transport, recent studies suggest that Uber and Lyft have been poaching riders away from buses and subways.
 Uber said that it is committed to providing further links to public transit.
 They are collaborating with the well-recognized London-based mobile ticketing company Masabi.
 This lets Uber users buy and use transit tickets via the app.
 The companies are presently working on which markets to spread their services across.

 While this much is going for Uber, Khosrowshahi said at an event sponsored by Goldman Sachs: “I want to run the bus systems for a city.
 I want you to be able to take an Uber and get into the subway… get out and have an Uber waiting for you.”